 Hunting season is upon us, and The Southern Land Brokers have high hopes for this year’s season because of the passage of a new, albeit controversial, law.
 The ACDNR’s 2013-2014 Hunting and Fishing Digest states that new law allows for supplemental deer feeding areas on private lands during season, “located beyond 100 yards from the hunter and not within the line of sight of the hunter.”

-The state previously allowed supplemental feeding areas on private lands during deer season, but did not allow these areas to be hunted.
+The state previously allowed adding deer feeders to supplemental feeding areas on private lands during deer season but did not allow these areas to be hunted.
 Many viewed the old law as too vague.
 For instance, Section 9-11-244 said that hunters could not hunt within an area in which deer were being supplementally fed, and that, “Area in this sense will vary depending on visibility, weaponry, natural or man-made barriers, vegetation, terrain and distance.”
 The interpretation of the law was then largely left open to conservation officers.
 The language of the new law is more clear cut, and could help protect hunters from legal liability.

 Some fear that the new law essentially legalizes baiting and that it will adversely affect the deer population.
 ACDNR wildlife biologist Chris Nix told the Alabama Media Group in an article published October 25, 2013 that this is not the case.
 He said, “When you place your feeding station on your property, in order to be legal, you must do so in a manner that does not increase the odds of harvesting a deer.
 If you’re doing anything other than that and the feed is drawing deer across your line of sight, that’s baiting.”